BayesianBoi/cds-visual/assignments/assignment 2/README.md

 #### **Classification Report:**

 ## Discussion of Limitations and Possible Improvements

-### Limitations:
+### Limitations

 **1. Logistic Regression:**
 - Limited capability to capture complex patterns in the data, which could explain the low accuracy of .32 for the classification.
 - Looking at the heatmap..

 **2. Neural Network:**
-- Despite being more accurate than logistic regression, the simple MLP used here still struggles with the classification
+- Despite being more accurate than logistic regression, the simple MLP used here still struggles with the classification.
 - The heatmap suggests...

+### Improvements

+- **Use of CNNs:** Convolutional Neural Networks (CNNs), like the VGG16 model, are better suited for image classification.
+- **Data Augmentation:** Implementing data augmentation can help improve generalization by artificially increasing the size and variability of the training data.